-The default pathway for this programme is 1+3, with three laboratory rotations culminating in an MRes in year 1, followed by a three-year PhD.
-The purpose of these rotations is for you to experience a research group for a period of time, before deciding to commit to them for a full three-year PhD.
-It was therefore strongly recommended to do a rotation year, even if you already have a Master’s degree.
+The default pathway for this programme was 1+3, with three laboratory rotations culminating in an MRes in year 1, followed by a three-year PhD.
+The purpose of these rotations was for students to experience a research group for a period of time, before deciding to commit to them for a full three-year PhD.
+It was therefore strongly recommended to do a rotation year, even if you already had a Master’s degree.

 For individuals with significant links to some of our supervisor teams, we also offered the option of a 0+4 pathway, consisting of a 4-year PhD with compulsory training elements in year 1.